Hormonal Birth Control

 It's the amazing biological truth missing from our middle school health classes!

 If you’ve already done the math, this means that if a female's cycles typically last 30 days, then she is only fertile for 7-12 days.
 That leaves the possibility for barrier free intercourse for a total of about 18-23 days in that cycle.

 Couples who want to have a completely waste free birth control can choose to abstain from intercourse completely for that 7-12 day fertile wave each cycle.
 Alternatively, couples can use a barrier method (such as a condom or diaphragm) during the fertile wave.
 The difference in land fill waste between using condoms for all sex versus only using condoms for sex during the 7-12 day fertile wave is significant.
 Use of a barrier method during the fertile wave means that you are using that barrier method (i.e. condom, diaphragm) to prevent pregnancy and are therefore depending upon the effectiveness of that barrier, not the effectiveness of FAM.

-In order to use FAM correctly, a woman must learn how to accurately pinpoint the beginning and end of her fertile wave in every cycle.
+In order to use FAM correctly, a female must learn how to accurately pinpoint the beginning and end of her fertile wave in every cycle.

 This requires a commitment to learn in a class setting and a short period of practicing her charting technique before relying on FAM as the primary birth control method.

 When you take a class from a certified Fertility Awareness Educator (FAE), such as myself, you are learning how to accurately determine the following on a daily basis:

 C. Other amazing facts missing from middle school health class!

 As you can see, there is a wide variety of alternative birth control methods that are effective and eco-friendly.
 Here are some ideas that can guide you in the challenge of greening your birth control: